Combinatorial study on the group of parity alternating permutations

-It is easy to see that in the case of even $n$ the operator $\tau$ acts on canonical permutations in ${\mathcal P}(n,k)$ and in ${\mathcal N}(n,k)$.
-On the other hand, when $n$ is odd, this is not the case.
-For example, $\xi = 1436527$ is a canonical PAP, but $\tau \xi = 5621437$ is not a PAP.
-So in this section we assume $n$ is an even positive integer throughout. \\
+It is easy to see that in the case of even $n$ the operator $\tau$ maps canonical permutations of ${\mathcal P}_{n, k}$ onto themselves and similarly for ${\mathcal N}_{n, k}$.
+On the other hand, when $n$ is odd, this is not true; $\xi = 1436527$, for example, is a canonical PAP, but $\tau \xi = 5621437$ is not a PAP.
+So at first we assume $n$ is an even positive integer. \\